State Activity Tracker

 In 2025, Gov. JB Pritzker signed Sen. Steve Stadelman’s SB213, requiring state agencies to disclose how they spend their advertising budgets, which outlets receive those funds, and to post that information on their websites each year.
 The first annual report on government advertising spending is due in October 2026.

-In 2025, Sen. Stadelman also reintroduced his Journalism Preservation Act, SB 1732, a “bargaining code” bill aimed at forcing Google and Meta to pay local newsrooms for their journalism, closely modeled on California’s similarly named legislation from 2023-2024.
+In 2025, Sen. Stadelman reintroduced his Journalism Preservation Act, SB 1732, a “bargaining code” bill aimed at forcing Google and Meta to pay local newsrooms for their journalism, closely modeled on California’s similarly named legislation from 2023-2024.
 The bill did not advance.

 The Strengthening Community Media law was enacted in 2024, requiring a 120-day notice to employees and the community before a local news organization can be sold to any company.
 The notice law has seen two tests so far.
 First, Better Newspapers, Inc., did not appear to give notice before selling several local titles to Paxton Media Group in 2025, raising questions about how the statute is to be enforced if not followed.
 More recently, Paddock Publications gave a 120-day notice on Jan.
 6, 2026 of its intent to sell the Daily Herald, but did not disclose the name of the potential buyer.

 The Strengthening Community Media law also created the groundwork for a scholarship program for journalists from Illinois colleges who pledge to work in state newsrooms.
-However, the program has not been funded, and Senator Stadelman is expected to continue efforts to do so in 2026.
+However, the program has not been funded, and Sen. Stadelman is expected to continue efforts to do so in 2026.

 Chicago, IL